 The decision by the labor tribunal has garnered mixed reactions from stakeholders.
 While the railway companies and the Canadian government are in favor of the intervention to restart operations, the Teamsters union has expressed its dissatisfaction with the ruling.
 It is clear that finding a balance between the interests of all parties involved in the disputes is crucial to moving forward.

-The economic ramifications of the work stoppages at CN and CPKC are significant, particularly for that rely heavily on rail transport such as agriculture companies.
+The potential economic ramifications of the work stoppages at CN and CPKC are significant, particularly for industries that rely heavily on rail transport such as agriculture companies.
 The halt in operations could have disrupted supply chains and caused financial losses for businesses on both sides of the border.
 The decision to resume railway operations is aimed at preventing further economic harm.

 While the immediate focus is on resuming operations and stabilizing supply chains, the long-term impact of the labor disputes and the intervention by the labor board remains to be seen.
 It is essential for all parties involved to work towards reaching mutually beneficial agreements that address the concerns raised during the negotiations.